Lauren Lapkus: Career

 After almost a year in Los Angeles, Lapkus began landing roles in a number of commercials, including Snickers and Jack in the Box as well as a sketch on Jimmy Kimmel Live!
 From these successes, she got herself representation and during pilot season landed a supporting role in the short-lived Are You There, Chelsea?.

-After self-taping her audition, Lapkus was cast as security guard Susan Fischer on the first and second seasons of the Netflix series Orange is the New Black.
+After self-taping her audition, Lapkus was cast as correctional officer Susan Fischer on the first and second seasons of the Netflix series Orange is the New Black.
 In 2015, Lapkus and the cast won the Screen Actors Guild Award for Outstanding Performance by an Ensemble in a Comedy Series.

 In 2014, Lapkus launched her own podcast on the Earwolf network, called With Special Guest Lauren Lapkus, in which each week her guest is the host of their own podcast, and she appears as a character on their show.
 Her guests have included Paul F. Tompkins, Betsy Sodaro, Andy Daly, Nick Kroll, and Scott Aukerman.
 She has said that she "never expected to get into podcasts at all" and to her it is funny she has one.

 In mid-2014, Lapkus was cast in Jurassic World, which she filmed in both Hawaii and New Orleans.
 Many of her scenes with Jake Johnson were improvised.
 In 2015, she portrayed Joy the receptionist in TBS's Clipped.
 In 2016, Lapkus wrote and starred in her own 30-minute episode of the sketch show Netflix Presents: The Characters.

 Between 2017 and 2019 Lapkus appeared in the HBO series Crashing in the reoccurring role of Jess, the main character's ex-wife.

-In 2020, Lapkus launched a weekly podcast Newcomers with co-host Nicole Byer on the HeadGum podcast network, in which the two friends watch film franchises for the first time and provide commentary on each movie as newcomers to the series.
-On the podcast, Lapkus and Byer have covered the Star Wars, The Lord of the Rings, Tyler Perry, Fast & Furious, and Marvel Cinematic Universe franchises.
+In 2020, Lapkus launched a weekly podcast Newcomers with co-host Nicole Byer on the Headgum podcast network, in which the two friends watch film franchises for the first time and provide commentary on them.
+On the podcast, Lapkus and Byer have covered the Star Wars, The Lord of the Rings, Tyler Perry, Fast & Furious, Marvel Cinematic Universe, and Batman franchises.
 Past guests have included John Gemberling, Demi Adejuyigbe, Paul F. Tompkins, and Betsy Sodaro.

 Lapkus performs improv regularly.
 She is a cast member of UCB's flagship show Asssscat and improv group Wild Horses.

 Personal life

 Lapkus married actor and improviser Chris Alvarado on May 3, 2014.
 She announced their separation on February 14, 2016, and they divorced later that year.

 Lapkus married actor Mike Castle on October 5, 2018.
 On May 18, 2021, Lapkus announced that she and her husband were expecting a baby girl in the summer.
-She gave birth to a daughter named Holly in 2021.
+She gave birth to a daughter in July 2021.
+On December 8, 2023, Lapkus revealed she was expecting another baby girl and announced the following May that she had given birth to a second daughter.